xixu-me/DeepLX-App/README.md

 ## 📄 License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments